Case study: Definition

-Research designs
+Research design

 As with other social science methods, no single research design dominates case study research.
 Case studies can use at least four types of designs.
 First, there may be a "no theory first" type of case study design, which is closely connected to Kathleen M. Eisenhardt's methodological work.
 A second type of research design highlights the distinction between single- and multiple-case studies, following Robert K. Yin's guidelines and extensive examples.
 A third design deals with a "social construction of reality", represented by the work of Robert E. Stake.
 Finally, the design rationale for a case study may be to identify "anomalies".
 A representative scholar of this design is Michael Burawoy.
 Each of these four designs may lead to different applications, and understanding their sometimes unique ontological and epistemological assumptions becomes important.
 However, although the designs can have substantial methodological differences, the designs also can be used in explicitly acknowledged combinations with each other.

 While case studies can be intended to provide bounded explanations of single cases or phenomena, they are often intended to raise theoretical insights about the features of a broader population.